 The B.C.
 Government is committed to developing new laws, standards, and policies to better support people with disabilities to live with dignity and to meaningfully participate in their communities.
 Accessibility legislation would guide government, persons with disabilities and the broader community to work together to identify, remove and prevent barriers.

-For more information, visit the Accessibility through Legislation engage website.
+For more information, visit the Accessibility Legislation Consultation Page.

 People participated by: